soofstad/react-oauth2-pkce/README.md

 interface IAuthContext {
   // The access token.
 This is what you will use for authentication against protected API's
   token: string
-  // An object with all the properties encoded in the token (username, email, etc.) tokenData?: TTokenData
+  // An object with all the properties encoded in the token (username, email, etc.), if the token is a JWT tokenData?: TTokenData
   // Login the user
   login: () => void